Sports Cards Vintage Price Guide

 - PSA 9: last sold $8,500 (May 24, 2026).
 Current market: $8,500.

-- Raw: Card Ladder doesn't track Raw for this sticker — grading is the standard.
+- Raw: Card Ladder does track raw sales for this sticker — check the page below for the latest comp.

 Source: Card Ladder — Fleer Sticker #8.